JiaziChen111/Ch_Synthetic/README.md

 ### Git Workflow (Branching, Merging, Pull Requests)
-*Summary*: Make a branch to solve a feature request, code the feature, make commits, get latest master version, merge master back into your branch, push your branch up, make a pull request for other people to peer review the code.
-You can make more merges to an existing pull request depending on the feedback received.
-When your changes are approved, your branch is merged to the master branch (trunk of the tree) and everybody's branches can inherit those changes.
+*Summary*: Make a branch to solve a feature request, code the feature, make commits, get latest master version, merge master back into your branch, push your branch up, make a pull request for other people to peer review the code, resolve conflicts and make more merges to an existing pull request depending on the feedback received.
+When your changes are approved, your branch is merged to the parent branch and everybody's branches can inherit those changes.

 Branches are the most powerful part of Git.
 They allow to trying things out.
+By isolating features into separate branches, everybody can work independently, yet it is still possible to share changes with other developers when necessary.

 Git encourages workflows that branch and merge often, even multiple times in a day.

+All branches in the remote repo will hang from origin, that is why it is important to have a branching model (structure, naming conventions, rules for branching off and merging to) to distinguish between permanent (`master`, `development`) branches and among temporary (`feature`, `fixes`) branches.

 **CAUTION**: Always commit *and* close the modified files *before* switching branches (with `git checkout`) because when you switch Git will update the files in the repository to match the version to which you are moving to.
 If you introduce changes in one branch and suddenly realized to it would be better to swith to a different branch, Git [may or may not](https://stackoverflow.com/questions/22053757/checkout-another-branch-when-there-are-uncommitted-changes-on-the-current-branch) allow you to switch:
 - If Git doesn't allow you to switch, you can use `git commit` to the current branch and then switch to a different branch; alternatively, you can save your changes in a temporary branch using `git stash`, make the required changes in another branch and then restore the interrupted changes using `git stash pop`. `git stash` can also be used when your local changes conflict with the changes in the upstream (in which case, `git pull` will not merge): `git stash`, `git pull`, `git stash pop`.